freestyle-sh/cloudstate/README.md

 ## Support for JavaScript Objects

-- Check out the [JavaScript Objects](OBJECTS.md) guide to learn more about the objects we support.
+- Check out the [Support for JavaScript Objects](SUPPORT.md) to learn more about the current state of support for JavaScript objects.

 > [!NOTE]
 > We currently support _most_ of the core JavaScript objects, with active development on all object constructors, methods, and property getters marked as "🚧 Planned".